blxyon/learningMatches/README.md

 - Database structure has changed by adding a new column
 - The program calculates each time it is opened how many days untill the next activity that you are due to be doing by the reminders.
+- In the reminders section you may see None and _None.
+None is for empty cell while _None is for None being displayed in the cell

 (V1.3.1)
 - Colours ilustrating the most appropriate due reminders.